White Palace (film): Home media

 White Palace was released on VHS on March 21, 1991 & released on Laserdisc in 1993 by MCA/Universal Home Video.
 GoodTimes Entertainment released the film via DVD on May 1, 2001.
 The DVD was released on March 1, 2005, from Universal's Studio Collections after the DVD release in UK.
 The Blu-ray was released on October 30, 2017, in United Kingdom (which was never released in United States) by Fabulous Films Limited.
+Alliance Entertainment put out the film on Blu-ray in the United States on June 23, 2026.

 Reception

 White Palace received mixed reviews from critics.
-On Rotten Tomatoes, it has a 50% approval rating based on 28 reviews, with an average score of 5.8/10.
+On Rotten Tomatoes, it has a 48% approval rating based on 29 reviews, with an average score of 5.8/10.
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 21 critics, indicating "generally favorable" reviews.

 Roger Ebert wrote that the film is at its best when exploring the two main leads' "nonconforming relationship" outside of their social circles and suffers when going through the "same sappy romantic clichés as countless other love stories."
 He concluded: "And yet there's a lot that's good in "White Palace," involving the heart as well as the mind."
 Gene Siskel of the Chicago Tribune wrote that "the film manages to avoid the more interesting problem area of what will happen to the couple once they decide to settle down and live openly together.
 Both principals, however, are good in their limited roles."
 Entertainment Weeklys Owen Gleiberman gave the film a "B−" grade, calling it "yet another bogus movie about class differences" that wants its audience to laugh at the characters' "most superficial traits", but praised Spader and Sarandon for bringing "a shaggy sense of fun" to their roles, saying they "make White Palace worth seeing, but too often they're fighting the movie's smugness."
 Janet Maslin of The New York Times was critical of the "unconvincing" production design of the "nouveau riche" and "squalid" sides of St. Louis and the "badly cast" supporting characters for diminishing the overall plot, but gave praise to Spader and Sarandon for elevating the "many preconceptions and clichés" throughout the material, highlighting the latter for giving "a zesty, spirited, fully formed performance".